-In a medium to large-sized heavy-bottomed pot, combine another 1/2 cup of Iced Coffee, sugar, corn syrup, and salt.
-Heat mixture on medium, stirring constantly, but gently, until all of the sugar is dissolved.
-Once the sugar is dissolved, stop stirring, clip your candy thermometer inside the pan and allow the mixture to come to a boil (with NO stirring).
-As it comes to a boil, the mixture will bubble and rise; be sure to keep the heat at medium, no higher.
+The pot with the sugar/coffee mixture is heat on the stove top on medium heat, stirring constantly, but gently until all the sugar is dissolved.
+Once the sugar is dissolved, stop stirring, clip your candy thermometer inside the pan and allow the mixture to come to a boil (with NO stirring!).
+As it comes to a boil, the mixture will bubble and rise, so make sure you are using a pot that is large enough.
+Also be sure that you are keeping the heat at medium, no higher.